I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 Case Study: Moby, a Difficult but Rewarding Re-Homing Experience

-Moby, a large lurcher type (possibly greyhound/American bulldog mix) came to the RSPCA at Altham at seven months old.
+Moby, a large lurcher type (possibly Greyhound/American bulldog mix) came to the RSPCA at Altham at seven months old.
 He had lived in a small backyard with his sister.
 He was homed briefly but returned, and as the months went on, developed progressively more difficult behaviour, grabbing the staff with his teeth in frustration as they went in and out.
-As a volunteer dog walker, I developed a fondness for him over the year he spent at the rescue kennel and when they began to despair of finding him a suitable home, I decided to offer him mine.
+As a volunteer dog walker, I developed a fondness for him over the year he spent at the rescue kennel and when they began to despair about finding him a suitable home, I decided to offer him mine.

 My main worry was that Nettle, my elderly dog, would be overwhelmed by him.
 In the first two weeks, I very nearly gave up as Nettle became reluctant to be in the same room as Moby.
 I was covered in bruises from being grabbed by him whenever I moved, when we stopped to check for traffic and cross a road, when we walked off a path onto exciting moorland, etc. I resolved Nettle’s fear by leaving them in separate rooms when I left the house– Moby hadn’t been fighting Nettle, just bouncing exuberantly in my absence.
-It took a further month of 2 ½ hours walking every day and calmly standing still, not reacting to being grabbed, before that behaviour significantly diminished.
-There were a lot of other areas to work on, including house-training and meeting other dogs, but within six months, he earned his bronze award in dog training and gained 1st prize for best trick at the RSPCA dog show.
+It took a further month of 2 ½ hours walking every day and calmly standing still, and not reacting to being grabbed, before that behaviour significantly diminished.
+There were a lot of other areas to work on, including house training and meeting other dogs, but within six months, he earned his bronze award in dog training and gained 1st prize for best trick at the RSPCA dog show.
 He loved learning, was terrific fun to go out walking with, and the effort was worthwhile.
 However, he really wasn’t the sort of dog who would have been suitable for most homes straight from rescue.
 Even though I knew what I was taking on, he nearly proved too much.
 Sadly, after only 18 months with me, Moby died after a short illness.